GaviriaAmaya/Configs/README.md

 | purge | sudo apt-get autoremove
 | cl | clear
 | update | sudo apt-get update
 8. "Tell me who you are?" from git is now configured.
-Close to the end of the config, a terminal form will appear to customize your  GitHub Username and Email.
+At the beginning of the configuration, a terminal form will appear to customize your GitHub Username and Email.
 Also, setup a rule to save the credentials for many time

 ## Future (Not so far) modifications